 Supplemental Security Disability Income – SSDI

 SSDI is Social Security Disability Income.
-Anyone that works qualifies for SSDI; however, it’s usually much more difficult to obtain.
+Anyone who works qualifies for SSDI; however, it’s usually much more difficult to obtain.

 To qualify, you must first have paid into Social Security by holding a job or paying self-employment taxes.
 Your payments to Social Security must have been adequate and recent enough.